Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/proposal.md

 # Assessment of the quality of the proposal

-Evaluate its value in the context of the project.
-What will it solve, is it safe, etc. Check Lara’s slides for what to cover.
--
 - Responsible
     - Printed Circuit Boards are manufactured with different material compositions and are intrinsically complex generating multiple challenges at the end of life<sup>5</sup>